ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

 |UI13|

 Reference file contains a list of metabolites and their properties that are used for peak detection.
 This is a comma separated (.csv) or tab separated (.tab) file with compound name, id, formula, mass, expected retention time and category.
 It is preferable but not necessary to have retention time information in the reference file but either mass or formula is required.
 In case both mass and formula are provided, formula will be used to calculate the m/z.
 Click on the *Show Compounds Widget* on the widget toolbar to view the compounds panel.
-User may upload a new reference file or use any of the default files loaded on start-up.
+Users may upload a new reference file or use any of the default files loaded on start-up.

 |UI14|